xwiki-labs/webviewers-for-xwiki/readme.md

-# XWiki.Resilience extension

-This is an experimental extension for hosting RenderJs Web Gadgets
-see: http://www.renderjs.org/ for more information about RenderJs.

-**NOTE:** This .zip format is not yet standardized and is yet likely to change!
+# WebVewers for XWiki

-To build it manually first check that node.js is installed and install `xwiki-tools` with npm.
+To build it manually:

-    npm install -g xwiki-tools
+    npm install

-Then type `./do`.
+    ./do

 To install the files directly to an XWiki installation, use: